rheslip/Motivation-Radio-BLEMIDI/README.md

 The configuration menu allows you to set the module's gate and CV outputs up as MIDI to CV converters, MIDI percussion triggers or MIDI CC controllers.
 On powerup the module defaults to MIDI to CV converters on MIDI channels 1-4.

-Gate and CV out pairs are configured as logical "Units" A-D in the menus.
-Physical unit A is the left most on the front panel, D is on right side of panel.
+Gate and CV outs are configured as "Units" A,B,C and D in the menus.
+Physical unit A is the left most on the front panel, D is on right side of the panel.
 Each unit has a configuration submenu:

 * Gate mode - press button to toggle between: